nschoenholtz/csd/collections/_main/rules.md

 ### Experience

 At the end of each session, we'll answer the following questions for each character, adding 200xp for each one answered positively.
 Before level 4, each question may be counted only once, a maximum of 800xp per session.
-Thereafter, each question can be counted twice, a maximum of 1600xp per sessiom.
+Thereafter, each question can be counted twice, a maximum of 1600xp per session.
+Whenever the average level of the party hits a new level, any lower levelled characters may raise the XP to the lowest total for that level immediately and level-up.

 * **Goals**: Did you achieve one of the group's or your own stated goals?
 * **Heritage**: Did you express a unique aspect of your Class, Race, or Background?